ks-oulman/WinAutoPilot/README.md

 # WinAutoPilot
-Gathers a device's hardware hash for manual enrollment in Intune
+Gathers a device's hardware hash for manual enrollment in Intune Auto Pilot.

 Conponents for this scrip were obtained from Microsoft.
 For more details visit https://docs.microsoft.com/en-us/mem/autopilot/add-devices